IT Careers

 The very best senior systems administrator salaries go to the men and women who have mastered all the technical and technological aspects of keeping devices running and network downtime low but have also found the time to master the soft skills of managing big teams of people.
 A healthy combination of soft skills like project management and communication with harder skills like automation management and network virtualization deployment is how a senior systems administrator qualifies for an industry-leading salary.

 If you’re a sysadmin looking to take on more responsibilities and earn a better salary, consider whether your education and training are sufficient and what certifications you have.
 But don’t neglect the importance of where you live and work.
-Location matters a lot for senior systems administrator salaries, almost as much as being able to prove your ability to manage your teams and handle your devices.
+Location matters a lot for senior systems administrator salaries, almost as much as proving your ability to manage your teams and handle your devices.

 Download